wistia/wistia-open-docs/_posts/account-setup.md

 <ul>
 <li>First, you will need to select a subdomain for your account (ie. videos./yourdomain/.com).</li>
-<li>Then, have the CNAME point for that domain point to: **app.wistia.com**</li>
+<li>Then, have the CNAME for that subdomain point to: **app.wistia.com**</li>
 </ul>

 Once that is set up, the CNAME gets propagated (which can take a couple hours, so grab some coffee or a good book).
 To test if it is complete: open the *Settings* area in your *Account Dashboard*, change the "Address" to CNAME, and enter your new hostname.

-Once you save, everything should be switched over for you, and you are now rocking custom a URL!
+Once you save, everything should be switched over for you, and you are now rocking a custom URL!

 {{ "Any links previously shared or videos embedded from your account will still operate as normal." | note }}

-{{ "CNAME'ing your domain won't change the name in the embed codes.
+{{ "CNAMEing your domain won't change the name in the embed codes.
 Our system isn't designed for customizable embed hosts.
 This will merely change the address where you/viewers can see your Wistia account videos.
-This choice was made because video loading effect it would have - essentially our focus is on your video loading fast." | note }}
+This choice was made because of effect it would have on video loading - essentially, our focus is on your video loading fast." | note }}

 ---